What is it?

 This is a key safety measure to the PCA/NCA

-If the machine is set up as Nurse Controlled Analgesia only the nurse may press the button to deliver the pain relieving medicine because the nurse must first make an assessment of your child’s levels of consciousness and pain to be sure it is safe and effective.
+If the machine is set up as Nurse Controlled Analgesia only the nurse can press the button to deliver the pain relieving medicine because the nurse must first make an assessment of your child’s levels of consciousness and pain to be sure it is safe and effective.

 Are there any side effects?